 The Board meets regularly to review the Group's operational performance, financial statements, any material investments, dividend policy, major financings, treasury policies and changes in accounting policies.
 All Directors have access to Board papers and related materials which are provided in a timely manner, and are able to include matters in the agenda for Board meetings.
-For the year ended 31 December 2023, the Chairman of the Company held a number of meetings with the Independent Non-Executive Directors without the presence of the Executive Director.

-The Board held four meetings in 2023.
-The attendance of individual Directors at board meetings (as well as committee meetings and the annual general meeting) is set out in the table on page 103.
+The Board held four meetings in 2024.
+The attendance of individual Directors at board meetings (as well as committee meetings and the annual general meeting) is set out in the table on page 104.